der-grosse/r6-strats/README.md

 ## TODOs

+### Bugs

+- adding multiple gadgets and deleting with delete causes a spasm
+- No error handling / UI disable for non admins changing operators / positions in strat

 ### Editor

+- add tooltip to disabled
 - zIndex of menu needs to be higher than all assets
 - variable width barricades
 - make doors, windows and walls clickable to easily add assets